serjaaa/adapta-fit-sads/DOCUMENTATION.md

 boot_reps = #INSERT
 ```

-- The minimum value allowed for the cutoff on the abundances i.e. the value from which the loop over increasing `x_max` starts:
+- The minimum value allowed for the cutoff on the abundances i.e. the value from which the loop over `x_max` starts:
 ```R
     ## setting starting value for x_max
     start_x_max = as.integer(#INSERT)
 ```

-- The maximum value allowed for the cutoff on the abundances i.e. the value at which the loop over increasing `x_max` ends:
+- The maximum value allowed for the cutoff on the abundances i.e. the value at which the loop over `x_max` ends:
 ```R
     ## setting end value for x_max
     end_x_max = as.integer(#INSERT)